Best Diet for Lineolated Parakeet

 Lineolated Parakeet Nutritional Profile

 Every Lineolated Parakeet has nutritional demands driven by its 24x24x36 inches minimum build, friendly energy, and expected 10-20 years lifespan.
 Getting the diet right from the start pays dividends in health and quality of life.
 Lineolated Parakeet birds with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Lineolated Parakeet to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Lineolated Parakeet to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Lineolated Parakeet